So how do I get car insurance?

-Whether you need to arrange your insurance, depends on how you’re learning to drive.
+That depends on how you’re learning to drive.
+Are you learning:

-If you’re learning to drive with an approved driving school or instructor, they will have arranged the insurance for you.
-In this case, you don’t need to worry about arranging anything until you pass your test.
+If you’re learning to drive with an approved driving school or instructor, they will have arranged your insurance.
+If that’s the case, you don’t need to worry about insurance until you pass your test.

-Arrange your own cover.
-If you take out cover while you’re driving with a provisional licence you’ll start to build your own no claims discount.
-No claims discount is an important way of lowering your premiums going forward, so in some ways, the sooner you start the better.
+Arrange your own insurance policy and add the person who’ll be taking you out in the car as a named driver.
+If you take out cover while you’re driving with a provisional licence, you’ll start to build up your no claims discount.
+This can reduce your car insurance premium, so the sooner you start, the better.